10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 3. Lew’s Hyper Mag SLP

 The reel is crafted using magnesium construction material around its frame, giving it a much lighter feel than other reels without sacrificing much durability.
-Professional anglers have taken a keen interest in this particular model as it is exceptionally lightweight and provides a higher level of sensitivity than other materials.
+Professional anglers have taken a keen interest in this model as it is exceptionally lightweight and provides a higher level of sensitivity than other materials.

 What I Like About It